jasonppy/FaST-VGS-Family/README.md

 tar -xf flickr_audio.tar.gz
 ```

+Note that for SpokenCOCO, we (and the models we compared with in the FaST-VGS paper) use the Karpathy split, which can be downloaded online at e.g. [https://www.kaggle.com/shtvkumar/karpathy-splits](https://www.kaggle.com/shtvkumar/karpathy-splits).
+After downloading it use the scripts in `./datasets/preprocessing/unroll_coco.py` to unroll it into a flat list.

 ## 4. Image feature preprocessing
 We first extract Faster RCNN features using the Docker image released by Hao Tan.
 The instructions are at https://github.com/airsplay/lxmert#faster-r-cnn-feature-extraction, see section "Yet Another Example: Feature Extraction for MS COCO Images" for how the MSCOCO features are extracted.
 I put feature extraction scripts for Places and Flickr8k in `./datasets/preprocessing/extract_faster_rcnn` in this repo.
 Please mount this folder in Docker so it's easier for your to do Faster RCNN feature extraction.

-After the the features are extracted, we generate hdf5 files and some helper files for using dataset scripts in `./datasets`. before that, we unroll the json file of coco. simply put the coco_root in `./datasets/preprocessing/unroll_coco.py`

-After this, we can generate hdf5 and other files directly used by the dataset scripts.
+After the the features are extracted,  we can generate hdf5 and other files directly used by the dataset scripts.
 Change the roots in `./datasets/generate_hdf5_coco_places_flickr8k_imgfeat.py` and run this file.

 ## 5. Training scripts
 need to first download w2v2 base weights